-Each pupil should be in the horizontal centre of the lens.
-The frame should be level with your eyes and eyebrows: ask the Dispensing Optician if a frame needs adjusting to be level.
+Each pupil should be in the centre of the lens.
+The frame should be level with your eyes and eyebrows: ask the dispensing optician if a frame can be adjusting to be level and comfortable.
 The width of the frame should match the width of your face.
-The side of your specs should run along the side of your face without cutting in.
+The side of your specs should run along the side of your head without cutting in.
 Once they reach the ear the sides should curve downwards.
-If the sides curve too early, they can push the frame down on your nose.
+If the sides curve too early, they can push the frame down on your nose and rub behind your ears.
 With a plastic frame there should be no gap between the bridge of the frame and the bridge of the nose.
 Metal frames generally have nose pads which will be adjusted so that they sit parallel to the sides of your nose.
 The lower edge of the frames shouldn’t touch your cheeks, so that they don’t rub or irritate.

 The width of the frame should match the width of your face.
-This means, when looking at you straight on, the glasses should not be significantly wider that your face, nor should the sides cut into your cheeks.
+This means, when looking at you straight on, the glasses should not be significantly wider that your face, nor should the sides cut into your cheeks or temples.
 The sides should not be “pushed out” when sitting on the head: if so the frame is too small.

 Spectacle frames often have their size printed into the side or bridge of the frame.
 There are three numbers, such as 50-20-140.
-The first figure is the eye size, the second is the bridge size, and the third is the side length.
+The first figure is the eye size, the second is the distance between lenses, and the third is the side length.
 While this seems simple, different styles of frame may have the same measurements but fit differently.

 Not all spectacle prescriptions work well in all frames.
 If you have a high prescription, you should avoid spectacle frames that are much wider than your face.
 Deeper and wider frames will be heavier, because the lens will need to be larger.
 This can also lead to chunkier lenses – thicker at the edge if you are shortsighted and in the centre if you are longsighted.